Vijayaadhithan/querix-semantic-search/docs/Querix_Analytics_API_Handoff.md

 ## 1. Product and tenant model

 Analytics is a separate Docker image and process named `analytics-api`.
-The existing semantic-search API, its routes, image, and `GAINR_API_KEY` are not modified or reused.
+The existing semantic-search API, its routes, image, and tenant search API keys are not modified or reused.

 Every snapshot, login, API key, dashboard, and query record is company-scoped: